welseth/FlightSheets_4Mar2016/Masa_ver5/Masa_ver5/__README_comments.txt

 *
 *-------------------------------------

+10 Mar 2016 - double checked all the combo boxes.
+Moving to the "add flights" tab.

 9 Mar 2016 - successfully wired up all the combo boxes on the first tab.
 Seems to be working well.